Bombenheimer/Useful-Scripts/README.md

 # Useful-Scripts
-Useful automation shell scripts for many uses!
+Useful automation scripts and programs that can be used for menial tasks, cronjob scheduling and more!